miyako/4d-unsloth-gemma-4/README.md

 ```

 > [!TIP]
-> You an merge a LoRA adapter to a GGUF model.
-To track progess, you might want to verify fine-tuned models each step of the way and keep them as transitional checkpoints.
+> You can merge a LoRA adapter with a GGUF model.
+To track progess, you might want to verify fine-tuned models each step of the way and publish them as transitional checkpoints.